 Indoleft articles may be reprinted without prior permission but we ask that Indoleft and the translator of the article be credited and that a link to the original translation be included.
 Copyright remains with the translator of the article.

 The Indoleft website does not collect any information about its visitors nor does it place any tracking cookies on your computer.
-With the exception of third-party social network share buttons associated with articles, the Indoleft website is fully functional without requiring that Java Script be enabled.
+With the exception of third-party social network share buttons associated with articles and the Contact Us form, the Indoleft website is fully functional without requiring that Java Script be enabled.

 In order to protect your privacy while using the internet, we recommend using Tor Browser.